jewettaij/visfd/doc/doc_filter_mrc.md

 ### -mask-out brightness

-If the "-mask-out" argument is specified, then voxels outside the mask will be have a brightness of *brightness* in the final output image generated by *filter_mrc*.
-If unspecified, these voxels will be assigned to a brightness of 0 by default.
+If the "-mask-out" argument is specified, then voxels outside the mask will be assigned to a brightness of *brightness* in the final output image generated by *filter_mrc*.
+If unspecified, these voxels will end up with a brightness of 0 by default.